nan0s7/nfancurve/README.md

 nfancurve
 ---------
-You are probably wondering why I have chosen to write this script in Bash.
+You are probably wondering why I have chosen to write this script in ~~Bash~~ Shell Script.
 The reason is very simple; I wanted a script with the minimum number of dependencies possible.
 To get this script up-and-running you _technically_ only need the `temp.sh` file, and the `config` file.

 The current version of the script is **version 18**.